Kernel Data Recovery Blog

 The Hybrid Migration is done when you have to maintain both on-premises exchange and online Exchange.
 This can be done when:

-The Kernel Office 365 Migration tool is a powerful solution designed to migrate an unlimited number of mailboxes from both on-premise and hosted Exchange environments to Office 365.
-This tool eliminates the need for extensive prior preparation and ensures a comprehensive migration of mailboxes.
-Furthermore, it provides a detailed report upon successful completion of the migration.
-Let’s explore how this migration tool operates:
+Kernel Office 365 Migration is a tool that can migrate an unlimited number of mailboxes from on-premise and hosted exchange to Office 365.
+It does not require any prior preparation and fully migrates mailboxes and provides a full report after successful migration.
+Let’s see how this migration tool works:

 1. This is the home screen of the migration tool.
 Here in the Add Source section click on the Add button to add the Exchange account.

-Note: When dealing with multiple mailboxes for migration, you can streamline the process by adding both source and destination mailboxes using a CSV file.
-The tool typically offers a sample CSV file for download.
-Once you’ve filled in the necessary details according to your migration requirements, you can import the CSV file into the tool.
+Note: When you have multiple mailboxes for migration, you can add both source and destination mailboxes using a CSV file.
+A CSV file is available for download in the tool as sample.
+After filling the details, you can import the CSV file to the tool.

 2. Now, in the Office 365/Exchange Login dialogue box, enter the Exchange credentials in the designated boxes.
 Now, check the box “List all Mailboxes using above credentials (Use Global Administrator login details)” and click on the Add button.